orbs-network/posv2-contracts-deployment-migration/README.md

     This will call `initializationComplete()` on all managed contracts.

 7. Connect the staking contract to the staking contract handler (see setStakeChangeNotifier in the [StakingContract](https://github.com/orbs-network/orbs-staking-contract/blob/master/contracts/StakingContract.sol)).
    Note - in the time frame between delegation migration there may have been staking notifications that the new contract have missed.
-Seee "Fixing discrepenceis between the StakingContract and DelegationsContract" on how to close these gaps.
+See [Fixing discrepenceis between the StakingContract and DelegationsContract](#fixing-discrepenceis-between-the-stakingcontract-and-delegationscontract) on how to close these gaps.

 # Upgrading contracts